hirokiyam/ruby_var_dump/README.md

 Version 0.1.5: changed the method name from dump to vdump.

 Version 0.1.6: created the alias vpp, which stands for "visual pretty print".

+Version 0.2.0: modified to pick up belongs_to and has_one.